ErpNetDocs/winclient/index.md

 ## Topics

-- [Introduction to @@winclientfull](~/introduction/overview.md) - explanation of commonly used terms, concepts and commands.
+- [Introduction to @@winclientfull](~/introduction/index.md) - explanation of commonly used terms, concepts and commands.
-- Step by step guides
+- [Step by step guides](~/step-by-step/index.md) - easy to follow step by step guides for common tasks.
 - Specific functionality - forms, which are specific to the @@winclient

 ## Other documentations

+For more information about @@name, you can view:

 - [Technical Documentation](https://docs.erp.net/tech) - business logic and implementation information.
 - [Domain Model](https://erpnetdocs.github.io/model) - reference information about the business entities.